davidleger95/davejs/content/blog/schema-org-the-most-popular-web-standard-you-ve-never-heard-of.md

 > Schema.org is a collaborative, community activity with a mission to create, maintain, and promote schemas for structured data on the Internet, on web pages, in email messages, and beyond.

-In basic terms: Schema.org helps identify what web content actually means.
+In basic terms: Schema.org helps give meaning to web content.
 It builds on the concepts of [semantic HTML elements](https://developer.mozilla.org/en-US/docs/Glossary/Semantics#Semantics_in_HTML "MDN - Semantics in HTML") and gives richer meaning to web content.

-Just like semantic HTML, Schema.org is great for search engine optimization (SEO).
-By giving more context to your content, search engines can better parse and categorize your content, making it easier for people to find it.
+Just like semantic HTML, Schema.org helps with search engine optimization (SEO).
+By giving more context to your content, search engines can better parse and categorize your content, making it easier for people to find.
 Search engines can even use this structured data to create rich previews.

 ![A Google Search rich preview for ‘Avengers: Endgame’ which shows the film’s rating](../assets/Screen Shot 2020-05-03 at 6.25.36 PM.png)

-In the preview for Avengers: Endgame, we see rating data has been added to the listing.
-This is because IMDb has properly tagged their content using Schema.org standards.
+In this preview for _Avengers: Endgame_ on IMDb we see rating data has been added to the search result.
+This is because IMDb has properly tagged the content using Schema.org.

 Another way to think of Schema.org is it’s like [ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA "MDN - Web Accessibility, ARIA"), but for SEO instead of accessibility.
 It doesn’t change the functionality of your website but enhances it for a specific audience (in this case, that audience is search engines).

+***

 ## Adding Schema.org to HTML Content

-Schema.org has standards for several encodings, however, the most likely one you’ll use is _Microdata_, which allows you to directly tag HTML with schema data via HTML attributes.
+Schema.org supports several encodings, however, the most common one used is _Microdata_, which allows us to directly tag markup with schema data via HTML attributes.

 The API is quite simple.
 There are just three attributes: